About us

 Loosely founded by five men (Warren Pine, Frederick C. Filley, Alfred Judkins, George H. Rich, and Milford Baxter, all residents of Troy, NY) in 1898, the group existed alongside four or five other local clubs at the time, eventually surviving past its competitors to its official incorporation on Feb.
 7, 1911.
 A club charter was drawn up at that time, stating the purpose of the group to be for "the development of aquatic sport, the advancement of motor boating and canoeing, and for the general recreation of its members."

 Known as "A members," working members are required to work 61 hours for and at the club in exchange for boat and canoe docking privileges, while "B members," or social members, pay a small annual fee and attend social functions and recreational activities.
-There are currently 25 A members and 155 B members.
+There are currently 25 A members and 155 B Social members.
 Typically, a prospective member owns a boat or canoe, enjoys the river, and wants to protect the environment that surrounds it.
-"We have a variety of people in our club, and we all get along together, and it really is in that sense unique.
-It is like a family."
-A mutual love of the water and the desire to promote the use of the river makes for a tight-knit community.
-A lot of work goes in to running the club, and the group's selectivity with its membership ensures that it will remain a success for years to come.